I've been contemplating writing a post over this trip for a while now.

-Senior year I contemplated going to Columbia College in Chicago and sitting on a concrete bench with wind glued hair to my face, I was content with that possibility falling through.
+My senior year of high school (at this point I was a college freshman) I contemplated going to Columbia College in Chicago and sitting on a concrete bench with wind glued hair to my face, I was content with that possibility falling through.
 The overwhelming amount of people made me exhausted; I guess I'm a sucker for the simple life.

 When I arrived in Albany, it wasn't quite what I expected.
 It was abnormally quiet and that instantly made me feel uncomfortable.
 Although, I blamed it on the cold weather and tried to find excitement for this new city I just landed in.

 I checked in to my hotel and took a shower after the two day train ride.
 By then it was dark. so I figured I'd catch up on homework and start my exploring in the morning.

 I should have used the term "exploring," more lightly, because I only managed to walk about 5 blocks in each direction from my hotel.
 But I must say, these blocks didn't disappoint.

 As the trip drug on, it morphed from a "getaway," to more of a "discovery."
 Instead of searching for restaurants to try, I was learning how to love a quiet city that intimidated me.

 With a mountain of homework, I didn't have as much time as I wanted to venture out.
 But when I did, I made a point to browse in every open shop.

 In one particular thrift shop, I found this adorable scarf.
 It was real cashmere and marked as $4, I was sold.